Last Updated on April 23, 2022 by Chris and Lindsay

 Thinking about starting an epic Class C RV remodel to your house on wheels?
 Or perhaps you’re looking for ideas and inspiration on how to spruce up and enhance your camper, motorhome, travel trailer or campervan?

-We’re excited to share with you the many projects that we have taken on as we have remodeled our Class C RV to turn a 20+-year-old motorhome into our home on wheels.
+We’re excited to share with you the many projects that we have taken on as we have remodeled our Class C motorhome to turn a 22-year-old motorhome into our home on wheels.
 It does not matter what kind of RV you have.
-If you are looking for ways to remodel or renovate your RV then this post is going to be pretty much all you need to build the confidence and knowledge to get it done.
+If you are looking for ways to remodel or renovate your RV on a budget then this post is going to be pretty much all you need to build the confidence and knowledge to get it done.

 So we want to share with you how we stripped our 1999 Shasta Cheyenne 31′ Class C motorhome down to the bare floor and walls and tore out appliances, upholstery and furniture before putting it back together in a much more modern and relaxing version of its former self.

 In this post you will not only find general information about the projects we took on, their associated costs and the processes to complete them but also you’ll find links to our YouTube series and related posts on exactly how to take on an RV remodel.